Giant Forreria Shell

 Giant Forreria Shell, Forreria belcheri.
 Shell collected off the beach of Bahía Concepción, Baja California Sur, October 2019.
 Size: 16.8 cm (6.6 inches) x 9.3 cm (3.7 inches).
 Collection, photograph and identification courtesy of Bob Hillis, Ivins, Utah.

-Giant Forreria Snails are found on shallow mudflats and on soft substrates in deeper water, in the intertidal zone to depths up to 35 m (115 feet).
-They range from Central California to Guerrero Negro, Baja California.
-They have not been documented from the Sea of Cortez.
+Habitat and Distribution: Giant Forreria Shells are found on shallow mudflats and on soft substrates.
+They live in the intertidal zone and to depths up to 35 m (115 feet).
+They are a temperate to subtropical Eastern Pacific species that in Mexican waters have a limited range being found along the west coast of the Baja Peninsula, from the northern border south to Guerrero Negro, Baja California.
+They have not been documented from the Gulf of California, but are very similar in appearance to the Cortez Forreria Shell, Forreria corteziana.